XCTEQ/XCFit/README.md

 ### Setup Xcode Templates

-In existing app or brand new app, we have to enable the Xcode templates for targets to speed up the things.
+In existing app or brand new app, we have to enable the Xcode templates for targets to speed up the
 ##### Xcode Templates for XCFit

-To setup Templates for Xcode 8 for XCUI, Cucumberish target and Gherkin File Type.
+To setup Templates for Xcode 8 for XCUI ptotocol-oriented BDD, Cucumberish target and Gherkin File Type.

 ```sh